This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Before you start any legal action, be sure you have the right New York cerebral palsy lawyer on your side, fighting on behalf of your child.

-Find a lawyer with relevant experience who has in-depth knowledge of the laws and specializes in cerebral palsy, medical malpractice, and disability rights.
+Find a lawyer with relevant experience, in-depth knowledge of the laws, and a specialization in cerebral palsy, medical malpractice, and disability rights.

 Keep in mind that a reliable and experienced lawyer will give you the best possible chance of winning your lawsuit and getting through the process smoothly.